aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 The request was a valid request, but the server is refusing to respond to it.
 The user might be logged in but does not have the necessary permissions for the resource.

 ### 404 Not Found

+The requested resource could not be found but may be available in the future

+#